queengooborg/OpenTag3D/README.md

 ## Data Structure Standard

 This is a list of data that will live on the RFID chip, separated into required and optional data.
-All REQUIRED data must be populated to be compliant with this open source RFID protocol.
+All **REQUIRED** data must be populated to be compliant with this open source RFID protocol.

+NTAG213 tags have 144 bytes of usable memory, which is the minimum requirement for OpenTag3D.
 NTAG216 tags have 888 bytes of usable memory.

 ### Memory Map - OpenTag3D Lite